CLASSIC HUMOR FROM THE ZEN - CHAN - SON BUDDHIST TRADITION

 When Huineng (638-713), regarded by Shenhui's "Southern School" of Chan Buddhism as the 6th Patriarch, was allegedly asked on what basis he succeeded the 5th Patriarch in this lineage of Buddhism, Huineng is said to have instantly replied, “Because I do not understand Buddhism.”

-One of Huineng’s alleged successors, Master Nanyue, came upon young Mazu who had been ardently spending all his days sitting in meditation at a temple.
+One of Huineng’s supposed successors, Master Nanyue, came upon young Mazu who had been ardently spending all his days sitting in meditation at a temple.
 The master asked Mazu, “What are you doing?”
 “I’m practicing meditation.”
 “Why?” asked the master.
 Said Mazu, “I want to attain enlightenment; I aim to become a Buddha.”
 Master Nanyue thereupon picked up a rough tile lying nearby and began to vigorously rub it against a rock.
 “What are you doing?” asked Mazu.
 Said the master, “I want to make this tile into a mirror.”
 “How is it possible to make a tile into a mirror?” asked Mazu.
 Retorted Nanyue: “How is it possible to become a Buddha by doing meditation?… If you keep the Buddha seated, this is murdering the Buddha.”

 Modern-era Soto Zen master Shunryu Suzuki (1904-71) clarifies: “We practice zazen meditation to naturally express True Nature, not to ‘attain enlightenment.’”
 And one of Zen master Sengai’s (1751-1837) famous cartoonish Zen paintings shows a smiling frog sitting on a lily pad, with the caption: “If by seated meditation one becomes a Buddha… [implication: then all frogs are Buddhas!]”)